Stuck Trying to Turn a Premise of a Story into a Plot? Do This Instead!

 Since that happened, she encountered more conflicts, forcing her to face the real possibility she might lose her idyllic life if she continued investigating the murder, but instead of letting fear hold her back, she vowed to follow her calling.
 [MIDPOINT]

 As a result of that, she eliminated all but one suspect, but closing in on the killer put Dorothy and her husband in danger.
-When she confronted the suspect, he denied the allegation, and that set off a series events that would shift Dorothy’s life from idyllic to deadly.
+When she confronted the suspect, he denied the allegation, and that set off a series of events that would shift Dorothy’s life from idyllic to deadly.
 [PLUNGE INTO 3]

 Until finally, she and husband faced certain death at the hands of the killer.
 They tried to escape, and failed twice, but Dorothy’s fearless taunts allowed the police chief to arrive undetected and capture the distracted killer.
 [CLIMAX]